How to Use Beard Oil to Groom Your Beard

 Men are no longer suspected of hipsterism if they grow a beard.
 They can simply decide to grow one; nobody really puts a label on beard owners anymore.
 A study by Braun from 2015 found that 67% of New York City’s men have some sort of facial hair along the mustache-to-beard spectrum.
 Coincidently, the same study declared that 67 days is the time required to grow the perfect beard.

-Beard oil is cosmetic oil made specifically for… beards.
+Beard oil is cosmetic oil made specifically for… beard grooming.
 It is usually a blend of two or more different oils.

 Beard oil intends to imitate the natural oils produced by facial skin.
 So when you apply beard oil it is not only the beard that benefits from it; the skin underneath, which has been deprived of sun, air, and general sense of freedom, will be humbled by and thankful for the gesture.

 Beard oil provides much-needed nutrients to the skin, nutrients that rejuvenate the beard and greatly improve its appearance.
-And don’t forget: if your beard looks good, you look good.
+And don’t forget: if your beard is well groomed, you look good.

 Every man who grows a beard will experience itchiness during the phase when hair follicles push their way out of the facial skin.
 The itch starts about four weeks in, and it’s only natural.

-Once you’ve passed the growing hurdle, you are entering the long stretch of having a beard; congrats!
+Once you’ve passed the growing hurdle, you are entering the long stretch of having a beard, a.k.a beard grooming; congrats!
 Beard oil is the quintessential product for beard maintenance.

 On top of that, beard oil is crucial for a good-looking, feel-good beard.
 It softens your beard, helps it untangle, and generally make it more manageable.
 Regular use of beard oil also reduces split ends.
 Ask anyone with long hair: split-ends are a pain.
 They not only make the hair look frizzy, but also require constant trimming to keep the hair healthy and looking good all the way through.